OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   supported by the client will be pushed to clients that support cipher negotiation.

+  For more details see the chapter on `Data channel cipher negotiation`_.
+  *Especially* if you need to support clients with OpenVPN versions older than 2.4!

   Starting with OpenVPN 2.6 a cipher can be prefixed with a :code:`?` to mark it as optional.
 This allows including ciphers in the list that may not be available on all platforms.